This weekend saw the inaugural Timber Festival at Feanedock, the National Forest.

 Timber Festival 2018 highlights

-Nightingale Stage – we found ourselves drawn back regularly over the course of the weekend – from sitting on the hillside at sunset listening to music while the children danced with their friends on the first night to bobbing about in the sunshine during the day on Saturday or enjoying a gin courtesy of the lovely Yorkshire lads at Vanderbar (who had prosecco and a right old range of gins on offer!)
+We found ourselves drawn back to the Nightingale Stage regularly over the course of the weekend – from sitting on the hillside at sunset listening to music while the children danced with their friends on the first night to bobbing about in the sunshine during the day on Saturday or enjoying a gin courtesy of the lovely Yorkshire lads at Vanderbar (who had prosecco and a right old range of gins on offer!)
 As someone who has always loved live music, watching Amy running down to the front and dancing around in front of the speakers made my heart sing!

 Looking back through the programme now I realise we missed so much – and perhaps if we go again next year, we will be more organised about picking and choosing what we do, however this year was very much about getting our bearings and figuring out how the festival worked for us.
 The intense heat and lack of shade meant we were probably less motivated to do things than we normally would have been but in all honesty that suited the festival perfectly.
 Timber Festival was by far the most relaxed festival I’ve ever been to and I loved that we could just dip in and out of things as we wished.